The Blues Project

-The Blues Project is a band from the Greenwich Village neighborhood of New York City that was formed in 1965 and originally split up in 1967.
-Their songs drew from a wide array of musical styles.
-They are most remembered as one of the most artful practitioners of pop music, influenced as it was by folk, blues, rhythm & blues, jazz and the pop music of the day.
+The Blues Project is an American band formed in New York City's Greenwich Village neighborhood in 1965.
+The group's original iteration broke up in 1967.
+Their songs drew from a wide array of musical styles: folk, blues, rhythm & blues, jazz, and the pop music of the day.

-On February 14, 2023, the group, still led by Steve Katz and Roy Blumenfeld, released a new collection of tunes, called "Evolution".
+On February 14, 2023, the group, still led by Steve Katz and Roy Blumenfeld, released a new collection of songs, called Evolution.

-Career
+History

 In 1964, Elektra Records produced a compilation album of various artists entitled, The Blues Project, which featured several white musicians from the Greenwich Village area who played acoustic blues music in the style of black musicians.
 One of the featured artists on the album was a young guitarist named Danny Kalb, who was paid $75 for his two songs.
 Not long after the album's release, however, Kalb gave up his acoustic guitar for an electric one.
 The Beatles' arrival in the United States earlier in the year muted the folk and acoustic blues movement that had swept the US in the early 1960s.